Cheapest electricity tariff for big families in the UK (June 2026 guide)

 Ready to find a cheaper electricity tariff for your family?

-Compare options matched to your postcode, meter type and payment method — with estimated annual cost so you can choose what genuinely suits your household.
+With the cap up to £1,862 from 1 July 2026, compare options matched to your postcode, meter type and payment method — with estimated annual cost so you can choose what genuinely suits your household.

 Back to Solar Energy